KarbitsCode/Windows10-BatteryAlerts/README.md

 # Windows10-BatteryAlerts
-This is a fork of Windows11-BatteryAlerts but with win10toast implementation
+This is a copy of [Windows11-BatteryAlerts](https://github.com/KarbitsCode/Windows11-BatteryAlerts) but with win10toast implementation